 Financing Requirements and Access to Capital Funding.
 The Company's cash resources at February 29, 1996 were approximately \$825,000.
-Gross proceeds to the Company from its March 1996 private placement of debentures (the "Private Placement") are \$5.0 million, of which \$2.5 million has been received to date.
-Receipt of the remaining \$2.5 million is subject to approval by the Company's shareholders of an increase in the number of authorized shares of the Company's Common Stock.
-This approval must be obtained not later than 120 days from March 25, 1996, subject to extension in certain events.
-There can be no assurance that such approval will be obtained prior to the deadline, and accordingly there can be no assurance that the Company will receive the remaining \$2.5 million in proceeds from the Private Placement.
+Gross proceeds to the Company from its March 1996 private placement of debentures are \$5.0 million, of which \$2.5 million has been received.
+Receipt of the remaining \$2.5 million is conditioned on approval by the Company's shareholders of the proposal to increase the number of authorized shares of the Company's Common Stock.
 The Company anticipates that its existing cash resources plus the additional \$2.5 million yet to be received in this transaction will enable it to maintain its current and planned operations through September 1996.
 Although management continues to pursue additional funding arrangements, no assurance can be given that such financing will in fact be available to the Company.
 If the Company is unable to obtain financing on acceptable terms in order to maintain operations, it could be forced to curtail or discontinue its operations.